charankulal/charankulal/README.md

 🎨 Whether it's crafting stunning web applications, diving deep into data analytics, or exploring the wonders of machine learning, I'm always hungry for new challenges. 🌌 I believe in the power of collaboration and open-source, so you'll find a collection of diverse projects here.
 Join me on this exciting journey of constant learning and innovation!

-🚀 **<a href="https://github.com/charankulal#Projects">Projects:</a>** Each repository represents a unique endeavor, reflecting my dedication to continuous learning and growth.
+🚀 **Projects:** Each repository represents a unique endeavor, reflecting my dedication to continuous learning and growth.
 From web applications and mobile apps to utility scripts and machine learning experiments, my work encompasses a diverse range of technologies and domains.

 🔧 **Tech Stack:** My projects are built using a variety of programming languages and frameworks, including but not limited to Java, Spring, Python, JavaScript, React, Django, Node.js, Flask.
 I enjoy exploring new tools and technologies to ensure I'm always at the forefront of innovation.